-Our group works primarily in a space encompassing integrated circuits for RF, computational imaging, and bioelectrical interfaces.
+Our group works primarily in a space encompassing integrated circuits for RF, computational imaging, and bioelectrical interfaces under the direction of Dr. Alyosha Molnar.
 As a result, we have had to develop a range of expertise, from signal processing algorithms to systems architecture to transistor-level circuits to opto-electronic device physics to wet biology (and especially neurobiology).
 This broad range of interests is rooted in core expertise in radio communications circuits and sensory (and especially visual) neuroscience.
 One of the great things about interdisciplinary research is that reveals fundamental similarities across problems, and so spurs new interdisciplinary research in unexpected directions.
 We are often confused, but rarely bored.

 Recent News and Awards:

 - Suren receives the 2015 Qualcomm Innovation Fellowship award!

 - Suren receives the 2015 Cornell ECE Outstanding PhD TA award!

 - Suren, Sriram, and Al win the Best Paper Award for “A Switchable Light Field Camera Architecture using Angle Sensitive Pixels and Dictionary-based Sparse Coding” at ICCP 2014!

 - Changhyuk wins the 2013 Qualcomm Innovation Fellowship award!

 - Suren receives the NSF Graduate Research Fellowship in 2013!

 - Al receives the 2012 NSF CAREER award!